 A Chatbot for Education: Next Level Learning

 As industry leaders, we are frequently confronted with a wide array of different chatbot ideas.
-Some come up more often than others, which is why we developed our AI stack for businesses that come talk to us.

 What can chatbots do for education?
 What has been done and what is the future holding for AI in a learning setting?

 In this article, I am going to go over a recent case study, a few thoughts from world leaders, and some of my own feedback on what could be done to augment education with chatbots.

 The register has been taken.
 Settle down, class.
 Let's get started.

 Case study: Introducing a chatbot for education to Georgia Tech